Ivajkin/EmojiScript/README.md

 import UnitType = unitConversionApi.models.UnitType;

 /**
  * Displays unit type.
-Mock to be deleted after merge of Christian's changes.
+Mock to be deleted after merge of ... changes.
  * @param unitType is unit type to display.
  * @param updateOnChange is callback to refresh when unit type is changed.
  * @constructor